 Apple AirPods 4: release date speculation

 We’ve not yet received an official release date for when the latest version of AirPods are planned for release.
-Apple's 12th September 'Wonderlust' event came and went without mention of any AirPod model at all.
-Based on previous launch dates it's more likely we'll now see the fourth-generation AirPods hit shelves in mid-2024.
+Apple's 2023 events - the 12th September 'Wonderlust' and 30th October 'Scary Fast' events - came and went without mention of any AirPod model at all.

-The company is known for its set launch cycles and previous generations have usually had around two and a half years between them, with the originals releasing in December 2013, gen two in March 2019, and gen three in October 2021.
+The company is known for its set launch cycles and previous generations have usually had around two and a half years between them, with the originals releasing in December 2016, Gen Two in March 2019, and Gen Three in October 2021.

 Keep your eyes peeled as we’ll be sure to keep you updated with any news and updates.